The Chiral Domain of a Camera Arrangement: Introduction

 \section{Introduction}

 In computer vision, chirality refers to the constraint that for a scene point to be visible in a camera, it must lie {\em in front} of it~\cite{hartley1998chirality}.
 There is now a mature theory of multiview geometry that ignores this constraint~\cite{HartleyZisserman2004} modeling image formation only via algebraic constraints coming from a (projective) camera being a (rational) linear map from $\P^3$ to $\P^2$.
 Chirality imposes additional semialgebraic conditions.

 The study of chirality was initiated by Hartley in his seminal paper~\cite{hartley1998chirality}, much of which forms \cite[Chapter 21]{HartleyZisserman2004}.
-Further studies of chirality can be found in papers such as \cite{laveau1996oriented,werner2003combinatorial,werner2003constraint,WernerPajdla2001,werner2001oriented}.
+Faugeras and Laveau introduced the oriented projective geometry framework to model chirality constraints in vision \cite{laveau1996oriented}.
+Werner and Pajdla built on this framework deriving a theory of oriented matching constraints which enforce chirality \cite{werner2001oriented}.
+In the case of two cameras, they gave a geometric interpretation of these constraints in the epipolar plane and suggest methods to use chirality for reducing the search space in stereo matching \cite{WernerPajdla2001}.
+Werner further showed that such orientation constraints naturally give rise to combinatorial conditions on sets of images necessary for them to correspond to a true scene \cite{werner2003combinatorial,werner2003constraint}.

 In this paper we develop a general theory of {\em multiview chirality} for an arrangement of projective cameras $\mathcal{A} = \{A_1, \ldots, A_m\}$ with distinct centers.
 Our central contribution is the notion of the {\em chiral domain} of $\mathcal{A}$ which is the subset of $\P^3$ (the world) that is visible in the cameras of $\mathcal{A}$.
-This is a multiview generalization of the classical definition of chirality, and covers all of $\P^3$ including infinite points and points on the principal planes of the cameras.
+This is a multiview generalization of the classical definition of chirality, and covers all of $\P^3$ including infinite points, namely vanishing points, and points on the principal planes of the cameras.
 The previous definition only covered finite world points.
 The extension is easy for one camera but subtle for multiple cameras as we explain.
 We show that the chiral domain admits a simple semialgebraic description by quadratic inequalities determined by the principal planes of the cameras and the plane at infinity.
 This description is the workhorse of the paper.